-The Board is now comprised of Mr Cameron McCall as Executive Chairman, Mr Joe Phillips as CEO and Director, Mr Andrew Suckling as Independent Director, Mr Earl Evans as Independent Director and Mr Alan Phillips as Non-Executive Director.
+The Board is now comprised of Mr Cameron McCall as Executive Chairman, Mr Joe Phillips as CEO and Director, Mr Andrew Suckling as Independent Director, Mr Daniel Lanskey as Independent Director and Mr Alan Phillips as Non-Executive Director.
+On September 2, 2019, Andrew Bruton was appointed as Executive General Manager (Corporate) and Company Secretary.

-(vii) Technical Report for Lake Giles Iron Ore Project
+(xii) Technical Report for Lake Giles Iron Ore Project

-The results of the Preliminary Economic Assessment ("PEA") undertaken by independent consultants Engenium Pty Ltd ("Engenium") for its 100% owned Lake Giles Iron Ore Project ("the Project") in Western Australia was issued and filed on the System for Electronic Document Analysis and Retrieval ("SEDAR") on June 17, 2019.
+The results of the Preliminary Economic Assessment ("PEA") undertaken by independent consultants Engenium Pty Ltd ("Engenium") for the Company's 100% owned Lake Giles Iron Ore Project ("the Project") in Western Australia was issued and filed on the System for Electronic Document Analysis and Retrieval ("SEDAR") on June 17, 2019.

 The PEA was completed for a 2.5 to 3.4 Mtpa operation incorporating the Moonshine Magnetite and Ularring Hematite Mineral Resources to produce a high-grade blended concentrate in excess of 65% Fe.
-The technical and financial evaluation in the PEA indicates the Project is potentially economically viable and further project development is justified.